 A single config bought for US$5 might work for some weeks, but when changes are applied to the login process, it becomes obsolete.
 Therefore, users tend to pay monthly licenses to get all of the necessary updates.

 It is also not rare to see actors sharing some configs for free in order to attract users to purchase more advanced configs.

 Because OpenBullet is open-source, it has allowed third-party developers to create their own version of the software (such as SilverBullet and OpenBullet Mod, Anomaly) that supports its own version of scripts called “anom.”
 Some of these versions are even more calibrated for cybercrime use and can be found easily on online forums.

 Aside from OpenBullet, other software for credential stuffing is available on GitHub or on underground forums.

-While other tools are available in the underground market, OpenBullet remains a tool favored for abuse by cybercriminals as it offers both comprehensive support and a wide range of possibilities.
-In particular, its wide adoption and the number of available configs make it popular among cybercriminals.
+While other tools are available in the underground market, OpenBullet remains a tool favoured for abuse by cybercriminals as it offers both comprehensive support and a wide range of possibilities.
+In particular, its wide adoption and the number of available configs make it popular amongst cybercriminals.

 Backdoored Config Files